seamlessaccess/SeamlessAccess-web/content/services/for-identity-providers.md

 featured: true
 draft: false
 weight: 4
-heroHeading: 'SeamlessAccess for Identity Providers'
+heroHeading: 'Identity Providers'
 heroBackground: 'services/hero_identityprov.jpg'
+description: "Short description here."
 ---

+# SeamlessAccess for Identity Providers

 Participation in a federation is required to implement SeamlessAccess.org.
 An institution must have an Identity Provider service, and is ultimately responsible for allowing or restricting any information (such as attributes) to be shared about their user communities.
 Organizations may want to consider implementing a service such as [Consent-informed Attribute Release](https://spaces.at.internet2.edu/display/CAR/CAR%3A+Consent-informed+Attribute+Release+system) (CAR), a service that is out of scope for SeamlessAccess itself, but which will allow IdPs to put control of information sharing in the hands of their users.